TommyWabg/Switch2Connect/README.md

 * **Windows 10 Native Compatibility:** Resolved the `AttributeError: property is not available...` crash.
 Runs flawlessly on Windows 10 (22H2 and above).
 Windows 11 is still recommanded for 70Hz max bluetooth polling rate, while only 20Hz max on Windows 10 due to the lack of OS driver support for BLE protocol.
 * **Low Latency Bluetooth Mode:** The application now forces Windows Bluetooth LE into `ThroughputOptimized` mode upon connection.
 This drastically drops the connection interval, massively reducing native Bluetooth input delay across the board.
+* **ESP32-S3 N16R8 Low-Latency Connection:** Added native support for the ESP32-S3 N16R8 development board as a low-latency BLE bridge, which enables 144Hz polling rate.
+The application provides firmware installation, controller pairing via the SYNC button, and seamless reconnection for controllers previously bonded to the bridge.
 * **Flexible Multi-Driver & Emulation Backend (WinUHid, ViGEmBus & USBIP):** Upgraded the emulation backend to support a flexible multi-driver architecture.
 Users can now seamlessly toggle between the built-in [WinUHid](https://github.com/lurebat/WinUHid) driver, the industry-standard [ViGEmBus](https://github.com/nefarius/ViGEmBus) virtual gamepad emulator, and a [USBIP](https://github.com/vadimgrn/usbip-win2)-based emulation mode which enables emulating a physical USB-connected Switch 2 Pro Controller.
   * *A special thank you to [LeonChrome](https://github.com/LeonChrome) for [proactively reaching out](https://www.reddit.com/r/NintendoSwitch2/comments/1t4yx0x/comment/ons2veu/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) and sharing their open-source project [y700-switch2-pro-bridge](https://github.com/LeonChrome/y700-switch2-pro-bridge), which served as a crucial reference for successfully building this Switch 2 emulation mode.*
 * **Dynamic Emu Mode Toggle:** You can now instantly switch between Xbox 360, Xbox One, PS4 (DualShock 4), PS5 (DualSense), Switch 2 Pro Controller, and Switch 1 Joy-Con/Pro Controller emulation modes directly from the settings panel.
 This allows you to choose the best protocol for your specific game or platform without restarting the app.